renderbox/django-release-manager/docs/index.md

 There are many things still to be done.

-- More Unit Testing
 - REST API
-- Support for A/B testing
+- Tools for A/B testing

 If there is a feature you want to request feel free to file an issue with the subject starting with "REQUEST: " or better yet, write it your self and make a pull request.